altibiz/ozds/docs/wiki/en/shared/meter-details/index.md

 # Meter details

-The dahboard of a user selected to oversee all aspects of the network.
+The dashboard of a user selected to oversee all aspects of the network.

 ## Content